async-aws/aws/docs/authentication.md

 ## Precedence of Providers

-By default Async AWS uses a Provider that chain over all providers and uses the first provider in the chain that returns credentials without an error.
+By default AsyncAWS uses a Provider that chain over all providers and uses the first provider in the chain that returns credentials without an error.

 The providers are currently chained in the following order: